 Scripture encourages peaceful pursuit of our mutual welfare.
 Isaiah exhorts the people of the earth "beat their swords into plowshares, And their spears into pruning hooks."
 (Isaiah 2:4) We are commanded to turn weapons of destruction into tools for the greater good of society.
 The following text from the Bereshit Rabbah (21:13) further idealizes the land free of weapons, "The Rabbis, commenting on the words: 'He placed at the East of the Garden of Eden the Cherubim and the flaming sword' say: 'At the East of the Garden of Eden at the very spot where stood the Cherubim with the flaming sword - there was Gehenna created.'

-The North American Federation of Temple Youth (NFTY) has also taken an active stance with gun control and passed a strongly worded resolution calling for stricter gun laws.
+The North American Federation of Temple Youth (NFTY) has also taken an active stance with gun violence prevention and passed a strongly worded resolution calling for stricter gun laws.